sourcegraph/about/content/blogposts/2024/cody-vscode-1-32-0-release.md

 * Multi-line completions are significantly more accurate and relevant to the surrounding context
 * The average completion acceptance rate (CAR) for early users is up by >4%

 These updates are powered by several server-side and client-side optimizations.
-We’ve also updated the default autocomplete model from StarCoder to [DeepSeek V2](https://huggingface.co/deepseek-ai/DeepSeek-V2), significantly improving responsiveness and accuracy.
+We’ve also updated the default autocomplete model from StarCoder to [DeepSeek-V2](https://huggingface.co/deepseek-ai/DeepSeek-V2), significantly improving responsiveness and accuracy.

 These updates are available now for Free and Pro users.
-We’ve rolled out some autocomplete updates to Enterprise users, but the most significant updates (including moving to DeepSeek V2) will roll out to Enterprise users soon.
+We’ve rolled out some of these autocomplete updates to Enterprise users as well, but the most significant updates (including moving to DeepSeek-V2) will come to Enterprise users soon.

 [Read more about the autocomplete updates](https://sourcegraph.com/blog/improving-cody-autocomplete-faster-smarter).